Juniper/contrail-container-builder/README.md

 37. Consider to use K8S services to provide VIPs for Config, Analytics and WebUI.
 38. Split common.env to separate build.env and deployment.env
 39. Add switching of dhcp on PHYS_INT after inserting vhost0
+40. Standardize configuration variables across all components in the system.